 A decision of the HPARB can be judicially reviewed by the Divisional Court of Ontario.
 As with hearings at the HPARB, defending nurses at the Divisional Court involves written and oral advocacy before a panel of judges.
 Our lawyers for nurses have extensive experience arguing cases at all levels of court and in tribunals, and we have a strong record of success.
 We will pursue all available defences to ensure that your reputation and livelihood remain intact.

 If a judicial review at the Divisional Court of Ontario is not successful, a nurse can seek leave to appeal to the Court of Appeal for Ontario.
 Our legal services for nurses include the preparation of this written application.
 If the application is successful, and leave to appeal is granted, an appeal at the Court of Appeal for Ontario involves both written and oral submissions.
 Our lawyers have extensive advocacy experience at the Court of Appeal, and will represent you forcefully and persuasively.

 Posner Craig Stein is the right firm to handle investigations, audits and complaints at the College of Nurses of Ontario because:

-If you are a nurse and have been the subject of a complaint, it is to your benefit to retain an experienced nurse defence lawyer immediately.
-Posner Craig Stein may be able to help you avoid serious consequences, such as reputational and financial damage.
+If you are a nurse, registered nurse, or nurse practitioner and have been the subject of a complaint or fear you may become the subject of a complaint, it is to your benefit to retain a competent and capable defence lawyer immediately.
+Posner Craig Stein can assist you in avoiding reputational and financial damage and stress.